-Multi-disciplinary outsider artist J Peachy will present about his community engaged art practice.
+Multi-disciplinary outsider artist J Peachy presents about his community engaged art practice.
 J Peachy is the lead artist at Cook Elementary School Whimsical Garden project as well as a number of newly emerging creative projects in development locally.
-He will share his knowledge, experience and thoughts on a non-traditional art practice and how community collaborations contribute to a sustainable and diverse creative journey.
+He shares his knowledge, experience and thoughts on a non-traditional art practice and how community collaborations contribute to a sustainable and diverse creative journey.

 About the Presenter: